parallella/pal/README.md

 ----------------------------------------------------------------------
 ##Why?
 As hard as we tried we could not find libraries that were a perfect fit for our design criteria.
 There a a number of projects and commercial products that offer most of the functionality of PAL but all of the existing offerings were either far too bulky or had the wrong license.
-In essence, the goal of the PAL effort is to provide an update the standard C libraries to address the trend towards massive multi-processor parallelism and SIMD computing.
+In essence, the goal of the PAL effort is to provide extensions to the standard set of C libraries to address the trend towards massive multi-processor parallelism and SIMD computing.

 ##Design Goals